 After getting your Bachelor’s degree in Mechanical Engineering, you can further specialise by completing a Master’s programme.
 Around 75% of our graduates chose to enter our two-year, English-taught Master’s in Mechanical Engineering.
-Of the other 25%, many continue on to other Master’s, such as Sustainable Energy Technology or Systems & Control at the University of Twente, or a master’s in aviation or automotive technology at another university.
+Of the other 25%, many continue on to other Master’s, such as Sustainable Energy Technology or Robotics at the University of Twente, or a master’s in aviation or automotive technology at another university.
 A few join the job market straight away or start their own business.

 Most Mechanical Engineering alumni enter the Master’s in Mechanical Engineering at the University of Twente.
 With your Bachelor's degree in Mechanical Engineering, you are directly admissible to this Master's.

 OTHER MASTER’S, ELSEWHERE IN THE NETHERLANDS OR ABROAD

 You are admissible to most engineering and technology master’s at our university, or at other universities in the Netherlands or abroad, although for some you may need to complete a pre-master’s programme.
 You can choose to do this pre-master’s as one of your minors during the Bachelor’s.

 A master’s in social sciences, such as Psychology, Philosophy or Business Administration, is also possible.
 A tailored pre-master’s is usually necessary.
 Some students combine their post-graduate studies with our Dutch-taught Master’s in Science Education and Communication, which allows you to work in education, among other things.